-Stimulate Hair Growth With a Scalp Massage
+Give Yourself a Scalp Massage

-We spend so much time and money piling on the products that it’s easy to forget where hair growth starts: namely, your scalp.
+We spend so much time and money piling on hair products that it’s easy to forget where hair growth starts: namely, your scalp.
+"Just like good-quality soil is essential to growing healthy plants and flowers, a healthy scalp is the foundation for healthy hair growth," says Bauman.
+"Research supports the idea that a scalp massage has beneficial effects on stress hormones, blood pressure, and heart rate."
 A simple way to stimulate hair growth at home is to give yourself a scalp massage.
 This will increase blood flow to your scalp, enhance the strength of your roots, and help nutrients get to your follicle faster.
 You can give yourself a scalp massage with dry hair, but adding a nutrient-rich oil to the mix will only double the benefits.
 (Just keep it to once a week if you have oily roots).

-Prevent Hair Breakage With an Egg Yolk Mask
+Try an Egg Yolk Mask

-Promote Hair Growth With a Hot Castor Oil Treatment
+Do a Hot Castor Oil Treatment

 Castor oil is the unsung hero of the hair world—you might even be tempted to ditch your coconut oil for it after reading this.
-First of all, castor oil has antifungal and antibacterial properties to help combat scalp infections that prevent your hair from growing.
+First of all, castor oil has anti-fungal and antibacterial properties to help combat scalp infections that prevent your hair from growing.
 Second, it’s filled with omega-6 fatty acids, vitamin E, proteins, and other nutrients that can penetrate your parched strands and seal your hair shaft to retain moisture.
-Thirdly, it makes an amazing hot oil treatment—massaging the oil into your roots will help your scalp drink up all of the nutrients and help promote hair growth.
+Third, it makes for an amazing hot oil treatment—massaging the oil into your roots will help your scalp drink up all of the nutrients and help promote hair growth.